nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 `sudo make install`

+Optionally, to run certain c-based regression tests, you need to build the test program from C code first.
+To do that, run:

+`make test`

+Then update the shared library cache of the linker:

 `sudo ldconfig`

-For MacOS,  the `ldconfig` command is not present and not necessary to run.
+For MacOS, the `ldconfig` command is not present and not necessary.

+### Build ION 4.1.3s (and later version) with interface to actual cipher suite

+If you are not planning to use BPSec's interface to the MBEDTLS cipher suite, you can simply follow the build instruction for ION 4.1.3.

+#### Building ION to use the MBEDTLS cipher suite

+Before building ION, you should build and install MBEDTLS first.
+Download [MBEDTLS release 2.28.8 from GitHub.](https://github.com/Mbed-TLS/mbedtls/releases/tag/v2.28.8)

+Assume your place the files in your home directory under `$HOME/mbedtls-2.28.2`.
+Now do the following:

+1. Modify the file under `$HOME/mbedtls-2.28.2/include/mbedtls/config.h`
+   * Uncomment the line `#define MBEDTLS_NIST_KW_C` and save the file.

+2. Return to the root folder of MBEDTLS `$HOME/mbedtls-2.28.2` and build the shared libraries: `make SHARED=1`
+3. Optionally, run `make check` to execute self-test on the MBEDTLS libraries.
+4. Install MBEDTLS shared library: `sudo make install`
+    * The default library installation locations are `/usr/local/lib` and `/usr/local/include`.
+After the installation, verify the location of the library and header files.
+If the MBEDTLS shared libraries are not copied into the above locations, then make a note of the full path to the actual library and header files, which will need to be provided to ION during compilation.

+Now we are ready to install ION.
+For the `./configure` command you need to enable MBEDTLS cipher suite interface using the `--enable-cypto-mbedtls` option.
+In additional, you may also optionally add the `--enable-bpsec-debugging` flag in you plan to run the BPSec related regression tests.

+If the MBEDTLS library is not installed under the `/usr/local` prefix, then you will need to provide the path to the MBEDTLS library explicitly to ION by adding `MBED_LIB_PATH=<path-to-mbedtls-sharedlibrary> MBED_INC_PATH=<path-to-mbedtls-header-files>` to the `./configure` command.

+After running `./configure` with the appropriate options/flags, you can build ION in the same way by:

+`make`

+`sudo make install`

+`make test` (optional)

+`sudo ldconfig`

-### Compile Time Switches
+### Adding Other Compile Time Switches

-If you want to set overriding compile-time switches for a build, the place to do this is in the `./configure` command.
-For details,
+If you want to set additional compile-time switches for a build, the place to do this to add them to the `./configure` command.
+To see a list of supported ION compiler options, see explanation provided by:

 `./configure -h`